kenatiod/MUT/Understanding Machine Understanding.md

 5. Humor Improvisation
     Engage the AI in open-ended, multi-turn exchanges aimed at maintaining a humorous discourse through various prompts and hypothetical scenarios.
 Evaluate its capacity for spontaneous humor beyond simply retrieving pre-scripted jokes.

 While this battery of tests can shed light on an AI's current grasp of humor mechanics, it is important to reiterate that true humor mastery likely requires a broader base of common sense knowledge, social intelligence and perhaps even a form of self-awareness that remains an open challenge in AI research.
-Critically, the MUT's humor evaluations should not be viewed as positioning AI as having attained human-level hilarity.
+Critically, the MUTT's humor evaluations should not be viewed as positioning AI as having attained human-level hilarity.
 A key distinction is that humans often judge the intelligence and social adeptness of others based on how quickly they "get" a joke - a dimension that may not directly translate when evaluating AI systems.
 Rather, the focus should be on the level of nuanced understanding and reasoning exhibited by the AI in grappling with different facets of humor.

-The MUT's humor evaluations should be viewed as an initial step towards mapping out this complex cognitive terrain.
+The MUTT's humor evaluations should be viewed as an initial step towards mapping out this complex cognitive terrain.
 As the famous quip goes - "Analyzing humor is like dissecting a frog; few people are interested and the frog dies."
 These evaluations can probe humor capabilities while maintaining a humble appreciation for the ineffable richness of this unique human experience.

 #### F.1.ix -- Understanding Deception